Ramata, Western Province

 Take a stroll through one of the friendly local villages, learn about the local culture, traditions, handicrafts, and their livelihood.
 You may also have the opportunity to assist schools and meet the children to enrich and contribute to their ongoing education.
 You are also welcome to bring textbooks, pencils, and learning materials to donate.

-The property is in the traditional style with lodgings throughout the islands.
-The rooms are spacious and clean and have a rustic authentic feel to them.
+In traditional style, lodgings are spacious and clean with a rustic feel.
 There are two twin rooms in the main lodge and two beach bungalows.
-You can keep refreshed with a stocked bar whilst enjoying amazing freshly cooked meals of seafood, locally grown vegetables and fruit.
-There are plenty of activities to enjoy from fishing, river walks, waterfalls, caves and reefs to explore.
+Keep refreshed with a stocked bar whilst enjoying freshly cooked meals of seafood, locally grown vegetables and fruit.
+Enjoy fishing, river walks, waterfalls, and explore caves and reefs.